Albertino Mussato: Histories

 Much of the information on 14th century northern Italy comes from Mussato's histories such as the Historia Augusta Henrici VII Caesaris (History of Henry VII) and the De Gestis Italicorum Post Henricum VII Caesarem (Concerning the Deeds of the Italians after Emperor Henry VII).
-The former is an account of Emperor Henry VII's expedition to Italy from 1310–1313 and the latter is an account of Italian politics "from August 1313 to at least July 1321".
+The former is an account of Emperor Henry VII's expedition to Italy from 1310 to 1313 and the latter is an account of Italian politics "from August 1313 to at least July 1321".

 Henry VII's expedition to gain control over Italy was met with little resistance in Padua and other cities in Northern Italy.
 The papacy at this time resided in Avignon and cities that promoted Henry VII's expedition did so in hopes of returning the control of the papacy back to Rome.
 The city submitted to his rule and Mussato's writing about him suggests that he also supported Henry VII even though the "Italian prince" made multiple mistakes in his dealings with the Italians.

 Some of his other prose historical works include a work about Louis of Bavaria (Ludovicus Bavarus, ad filium) and his last work, which he finished writing in the first months of 1329, concerning Padua's fall to Cangrande (De Traditione Patavii ad Canem Grandem Anno 1328 Mense Septembris et Causis Precedentibus).
 Mussato also wrote historical accounts in verse form.
 Some examples of his historical poems are Poem 33 and a poem titled De Obsidione Domini Canis Grandis de Verona circa Moenia Paduanae Civitatis et Conflictu Ejus (Of Cangrande's Besieging the Walls of the City of Padua and of Its Fight) (c.
 1325).
 The next major historian of Padua after him, Guglielmo Cortusi, took a decidedly friendlier view of the Carraresi.